Folia-Inquisitors/RegularRank/README.md

 ## Soft Dependency
 > - [RegularRank](https://github.com/Folia-Inquisitors/RegularRank) *Purpose: Adds a rank "regular" so it can be exempted from Fakeplayer names.*
 > - [FakePlayer](https://github.com/Folia-Inquisitors/FakePlayer) *Purpose: If you use FakePlayers use fakeplayers.exempt on the rank called "regular".
-It will exempt regular players usernames from being generated for FakePlayers*
+It will exempt regular players usernames from being generated as FakePlayers*

 ### Folia inquisitors